There’s a new reality taking shape in global markets.

 If multiple expansion is limited in the next bull market, stock returns will have to be powered by earnings growth.
 That means markets aren’t likely to be as patient with unprofitable companies.
 Stocks whose business models depend on cheap money are going away.
 Companies that funded losses while trying to scale rapidly even where the economics didn’t work are going away.
 Markets once paid up heavily for future growth, but now with higher interest rates they are less willing to do so.
 The market is calling time on business models that don’t work when money is no longer free.

 The globalization of supply chains is another multi-decade trend that is shifting.
-For a generation, companies moved manufacturing to foreign soil to cut costs and boost margins.
+For a generation, companies have moved manufacturing abroad to cut costs and boost margins.
 But the limitations of placing efficiency over resilience are now clear.
 Rising geopolitical tension and pandemic-induced disruptions have led companies to consider bringing supply chains closer to home.

 While bottlenecks caused by COVID shutdowns have improved, many companies are still being impacted.
 The auto industry is a prime example.
 Major automakers have tens of thousands of unfinished cars waiting for final parts, and that missing component is often as minor as an inexpensive semiconductor chip.
 Now companies are creating supply chain redundancies so that a single disruption doesn’t derail their entire operation.